ldelossa/nvim-ide/README.md

     -- Component specific configurations and default config overrides. components = {
         -- The global keymap is applied to all Components before construction.
-        -- It allows common keymaps such as "hide" to be overriden, without having -- to make an override entry for all Components.
+        -- It allows common keymaps such as "hide" to be overridden, without having -- to make an override entry for all Components.
         --
         -- If a more specific keymap override is defined for a specific Component